cariboufute/locale-route/readme.md

 //locale_route($locale, $route, $parameters)

-locale_route('fr', 'route');            //gets the French route URL. locale_route('es', 'article', ['id' => 1]); //gets the Spanish article route URL with parameter 'id' to 1 locale_route(null, 'index');                //gets the index route URL in the current locale locale_route('en');                         //gets the current URL in English
+locale_route('fr', 'route');            //gets the French route URL. locale_route('es', 'article', ['id' => 1]); //gets the Spanish article route URL with parameter 'id' set to 1 locale_route(null, 'index');                //gets the index route URL in the current locale locale_route('en');                         //gets the current URL in English locale_route('en', null, ['id' => 1]);      //gets the current URL in English, with parameter 'id' set to 1
 ```

-For the last two situations, there are clearer helper functions.
+For the last three situations, there are clearer helper functions.

 #### other_route